Kevin-Robertson/Invoke-TheHash/README.md

 * __Username__ - Username to use for authentication.
 * __Domain__ - Domain to use for authentication.
 This parameter is not needed with local accounts or when using @domain after the username.
 * __Hash__ - NTLM password hash for authentication.
 This module will accept either LM:NTLM or NTLM format.
 * __Command__ - Command to execute on the target.
-If a command is not specified, the function will just check to see if the username and hash has access to WMI on the target.
+If a command is not specified, the function will just check to see if the username and hash has access to SCM on the target.
 * __CommandCOMSPEC__ - Default = Enabled: Prepend %COMSPEC% /C to Command.
 * __Service__ - Default = 20 Character Random: Name of the service to create and delete on the target.
 * __SMB1__ - (Switch) Force SMB1.
 The default behavior is to perform SMB version negotiation and use SMB2 if supported by the target.